 Phase 2: Anaerobic and facultative organisms (acetogenic bacteria) hydrolyse and ferment cellulose and other putrescible materials, producing simpler, soluble compounds such as volatile fatty acids (with a high biochemical oxygen demand (BOD) value) and ammonia.

 Phase 1 is short, perhaps lasting only a few days or weeks.
 However, it may persist for long periods, producing significant quantities of cartoon dioxide, in shallow (10 000 mg/l); and high ratios of BOD:COD (commonly 0.7 or greater) indicating that a high proportion of the soluble organic materials are readily degradable.
 Other typical characteristics of the leachate are acidic pH values (typically 5 or 6), strong unpleasant smells and high concentrations of ammonia (often 500-1 000 mg/l) are to be expected.
-The aggressive chemical nature of such leachate assists in dissolution of other components of wastes, so leachates can contain high levels of iron, manganese, zinc, calcium and magnesium.
+The aggressive chemical nature of such leachate assists in the dissolution of other components of wastes, so leachates can contain high levels of iron, manganese, zinc, calcium and magnesium.
 Gas production consists mainly of carbon dioxide with lesser quantities of methane and hydrogen.

 Phase 3, the methanogenic stage commences as the available chemically bound oxygen molecules in the waste mass are fully consumed.